VeriFIT/mata/bindings/python/CONTRIBUTING.md

         del self.thisptr
 ```

-  5. You can now define your class as `OnTheFlyAlphabet()` in Python code
+  5. You can now define your class as `OnTheFlyAlphabet()` in Python code.

 ## Adding or modifying the function's signature